12 Red Flags You’re Falling for a Bad Car Rental

 Dad blogger Brian Craig of A Dad Influence had a strange car rental experience last year in the Cayman Islands.
 Locals drive on the right side of the road (same as the United States), but some of the cars being rented were designed for left-side driving (like England).
 Steering on the left plus driving on the right equals a very bad car rental experience!
 Whether you’re driving your own car or a rental, be sure you avoid doing these common, dangerous things in your car.

 There’s a surcharge for being young

 Avoid car rental companies that charge you extra for being under 25.
 There’s enough rental car competition out there to shop around for a fair rate as a young traveler.
-Check out the craziest things people have left in their rental cars.

 Unlimited miles are not included